-- 1. Right-click on the workspace when you are inside an application; select menu In/Out and click Time schedule. - 2.
-Enter name, check the box Active and click Save. - 3.
-Choose which type of rule you want to add: Date, Weekly, Monthly, Yearly or Periodically.
-We will explain the different types in the next section. - 4.
-Under Holiday catalog you can choose to activate a holiday catalog which is uploaded via the System > File Manager page under the folder Holiday catalogs.
-You can see which dates the file contains along with a description and which day of the week the date will be counted as.
-Holiday catalog is only applicable to Weekly rules.
-This can be used if, for example, you have a regulation that the heat should be lowered on Sundays since the premises are not being used at that time, but that this should also apply to public holidays such as Christmas Eve that occurs on a weekday. - Keep in mind that all dates that are in the holiday catalog will be included in your rules which are Weekly, please double check that the correct rules are used in your weekly schedule. - 5.
+1. Right-click on the workspace when you are inside an application; select menu In/Out and click Time schedule.

+- 2. Choose which type of rule you want to add: Date, Weekly, Monthly, Yearly or Periodically.
+We will explain the different types in the next section. - 3.
 When you added rules, you can see the time schedule's status on the top of the page.
 To disable a schedule uncheck the box to the left of its name.
 The time schedule will not become active until you select the box again.